Careers360 Logo

 Answer:

-As we know that a surface is the outermost layer of any physical object or solids.
+As we know a surface is the outermost layer of any physical object or solids.
 In other words, we can say that the surface is a generalization of a plane.
 Therefore the surface has only length and breadth.
 Hence the surface has two dimensions

-Option B is correct
+Hence, Option B is correct

-The number of dimension, a point has:
+Question:4 The number of dimensions, a point has:

 (A) 0